Walter Walsh (hurler)

-Walter Walsh (born 25 May 1991) is an Irish hurler who plays for Kilkenny Junior Hurling Championship club Tullogher–Rosbercon and at inter-county level with the Kilkenny senior hurling team.
+Walter Walsh (born 25 May 1991) is an Irish hurler who plays for Kilkenny Intermediate Hurling Championship club Tullogher–Rosbercon and previously at inter-county level with the Kilkenny senior hurling team.
 He usually lines out as a centre-forward.

 Playing career

 Good Counsel College

 Walsh first came to prominence as a hurler with Good Counsel College in New Ross.
 He played in every grade of hurling before eventually joining the college's senior hurling team.
 On 14 March 2009, Walsh was at midfield when Good Counsel College faced Castlecomer Community School in the Leinster final.
 He scored a point from play and collected a winners' medal following the 1-13 to 2-08 victory.
 On 13 April 2009, Walsh was at right corner-forward when Good Counsel College faced Thurles CBS in the All-Ireland final.
 He scored a goal from play but ended on the losing side following the 1-17 to 1-15 defeat.